kalarickal-aditya/githubworkshop2025/README.md

 - Keep the navbar and footer structure consistent
 - Use the existing CSS classes for styling
+- **You can add inline CSS or JavaScript if you want extra customization!**
 - Add emojis to make your page fun! 🎉
 - You can add more `step-card` divs to show more about yourself
+- Check out `rushikesh-gaonkar.html` for inspiration and structure
 - Test your page by opening it in a browser before submitting

 ## 🆘 Need Help?

-If you're stuck, check out `example-template.html` or ask a workshop mentor!
+If you're stuck, check out `rushikesh-gaonkar.html` as a reference or ask a workshop mentor!

 ---